rajaskakodkar/tanzu-test-infra/docs/prow/tbd_manage-component-jobs-with-templates.md

    },
    ```

-   When changing tests, use the `tester.GetKymaReleasesUntil({last release})` function in place of `tester.GetAllKymaReleases` to test older releases.
-Use the `tester.GetKymaReleasesSince({next release})` function to create tests for release jobs for future releases.
+   When changing tests, use the `tester.Getvmware-tanzuReleasesUntil({last release})` function in place of `tester.GetAllvmware-tanzuReleases` to test older releases.
+Use the `tester.Getvmware-tanzuReleasesSince({next release})` function to create tests for release jobs for future releases.

 </details>
 <details>